aurbano/Runaudio/README.md

 ## What?

 So I was running on a treadmill and pretty randomly a song played that matched my stepping rythm.
-It made me realise how **awesome** it feels to be able to run exactly to a song's beat.
+It made me realise how **awesome** it feels to be able to run exactly to a song's beat!

 This is exactly what [RockMyRun](https://apps.apple.com/gb/app/rockmyrun-workout-music/id546417608) does, but I just wanted to learn how to do it myself :)